sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 In the past some groups were able to get a reduced rate by getting a family plan.

+##### Micro-SIM cards
+Sometimes, locations that sell packages for prepaid plans only have normal SIM cards that aren't compatible with newer smartphones which require micro-SIMs.
+However, normal SIM cards are actually the same as micro-SIM cards, just with a larger plastic surface which can be cut off.

+To turn the SIM into a micro-SIM, either find a store that cuts SIM cards, or DIY.
+There are tutorials online that teach you how to cut it, either with a scissors (risky) or a cutter you can get off Amazon for less than $5.

 ##### Straight Talk